propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.23 =
+* Added viewing confirmations.
+When adding/editing a viewing you can select which parties have confirmed
+* Added new filters to Viewings screen you can then also filter by status
+* Remove 'Mine' view option from property list
+* Allow for homepage to be used as search results page
+* Fixed POA display when properties loaded via AJAX (i.e. infinite scroll)
+* Added ability to output message/HTML in shortcodes if no results
+* Added new action to matching screen to allow other sending methods to be added in future (i.e. SMS property matching)
+* Display the send method (e.g. email) when showing if property previously sent when matching
+* Stripslashes when setting input value from $_GET
+* Added CSS allowing for adding of flags by Template Assistant add on (a new feature coming soon)

 = 1.4.22 =
 * Allow for multiple property types to be chosen for residential properties.
 If you export properties to a third party sich as Rightmove the first in the list will be used